-Documentation Description Recycling invoice The following document must be provided prior to VEEC creation: A third-party recycling invoice clearly showing an itemised breakdown of the disposed baseline lighting equipment (showing the lamp type, type of control gear and type of fitting/luminaire)7.
+Documentation Description Recycling invoice A third-party recycling invoice clearly showing an itemised breakdown of the disposed baseline lighting equipment (showing the lamp type, type of control gear and type of fitting/luminaire) 8 .

-5.8.
+5.7.
 Evidence of AS/NZS 1158 compliance